RakhithJK/dbeaver-cloudbeaver-wiki/Connection-configuration.md

 ## Connection types in CB

-### Provided connections
+### Pre-configured connections
-Configuration is located in `${WORKSPACE}/GlobalConfiguration/.dbeaver/provided-connections.json`.
+Configuration is located in `${WORKSPACE}/GlobalConfiguration/.dbeaver/data-sources.json`.
-Provided connections are always visible in the database navigator.
+Preconfigured connections are always visible in the database navigator.
 Users can't delete or change them.
+Only administrator can edit them.

-### Preconfigured connections
+### Template connections

-Configuration is located in `${WORKSPACE}/GlobalConfiguration/.dbeaver/data-sources.json`.
-Preconfigured connections are similar to provided connections, main difference is that they are not present in the database navigator by default.
-Users can add them to the navigator tree using main toolbar Connection->New Connection->Preconfigured.
+Template connections are similar to provided connections, main difference is that they are not present in the database navigator by default.
+Users can add them to the navigator tree using main toolbar Connection->New Connection->From template.
+Only administrator can edit template connections.

 ### Custom connections